grahamtt/prosper-api/README.md

 ## Setup
-The library currently only supports personal use, where the client id and credentials are from the same account.
-Support for multi-account mode is planned.
+> ℹ️ The library currently only supports personal use, where the client id and credentials are from the same account.
+Support for multi-account mode is [planned](https://github.com/grahamtt/prosper-api/issues/3).

 ### Default